yapsharlene/CS199-StructuralMotif/README.md

 insert tools used like biopython/pyrmsd etc

 ### Authors
-This study was authored by Bernard Brocka and Sharlene Yap under the guidance of their adviser, Jhoirene Clemente, in fulfilment of their CS199 course.
+This study was authored by Bernard Brocka and Sharlene Yap in fulfilment of their CS199 course under the guidance of their adviser, Jhoirene B. Clemente, Ph.D.

 ### References
 [^1]: Qian, Jianbo & Li, Shuaicheng & Bu, Dongbo & Li, Ming & Xu, Jinbo.
 (2007).
 Finding Compact Structural Motifs.
 142-149.
 10.1007/978-3-540-73437-6_16.